 If an arbitration award is appealed and goes to trial, the jury will never be told that the case was first resolved by arbitration.
 And of course, the jury will never be told the amount of the arbitrator's award.
 The jury is then left with the impression that the plaintiff and his/her attorney has forced them to come to court to decide a small case that should have been settled.

-Often times, the jury will resent a plaintiff in a small case, believing that the plaintiff is "litigation crazy" and then award the plaintiff a very small percentage of what would be considered a fair verdict (or sometimes nothing at all as payback for filing a lawsuit in such a small case).
+Often times, the jury will resent a plaintiff in a small car accident case, for example, believing that the victim is "litigation crazy" and then award the plaintiff a very small percentage of what would be considered a fair verdict (or sometimes nothing at all as payback for filing a lawsuit in such a small case).